qiawenl2/programming-questionnaire/README.md

 ## Methods

-- We designed a survey to assess whether people who know different programming languages feel differently about the programming.
+- We designed a survey to assess whether people who know different programming languages feel differently about programming.
 - The survey was administered first at an Association for Computing Machinery (ACM) sponsored conference and later on social media.
-- For more details about the methods, including on how to work on this project or reproduce results, see the [methods.md](methods.md).
+- For more details about the methods, including on how to work on this project or reproduce results, see [Methods](methods.md).

 ## Reports